 |

-is nothing more powerful than experience to bring home the veracity of
+About this Series There is nothing more powerful than experience to bring home

-experience of watching a movie or listening to a song.
+is the vicarious experience of watching a movie or listening to a song.
 It is our contention that certain popular

 media achieves “classic” status because the underlying messages strike a